amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 ## Conclusion

 We just saw how we can fetch database credentials from AWS Secrets manager using Spring Cloud AWS Secrets Manager.
 We then looked at how we can work with LocalStack to fetch secrets and also wrote an integration test using Testcontainers.

+The entire code is uploaded to my GitHub repo [here](https://github.com/amrutprabhu/spring-boot-with-secrets-manager).

 I keep exploring and learning new things.
 If you want to know the latest trends and improve your software development skills, then subscribe to my newsletter below and also follow me on [Twitter](https://twitter.com/amrutprabhu42).